nathanlong/vim-colors-writer/readme.md

 `<leader>wq` - Switches between dark and light themes while in fullscreen mode

 `<leader>wc` - Closes writer and reapplies your defaults

+These can all be remapped to suit your needs.

 ## Customization